ibm-cloud-docs/messages-for-rabbitmq/howto-provisioning.md

 | 30 CPU x 240 RAM          | `m3c.30x240.encrypted`  |
 {: caption="Table 1.
 Host flavor sizing parameter" caption-side="bottom"}

-CPU and RAM autoscaling is not supported on {{site.data.keyword.databases-for}} Isolated Compute.
-Disk autoscaling is available.
-If you have provisioned an Isolated instance or switched over from a deployment with autoscaling, keep an eye on your resources using [{{site.data.keyword.monitoringfull}} integration](/docs/cloud-databases?topic=cloud-databases-monitoring), which provides metrics for memory, disk space, and disk I/O utilization.
-To add resources to your instance, manually scale your deployment.
-{: note}

    You will see a response like: